-The Gb Mixolydian Bebop, also called Ab Dominant Bebop, is an eight-note scale.
+The Gb Mixolydian Bebop, also called Ab Jazz Dominant or Dominant Bebop, is an eight-note scale.
 Colored circles in the diagram mark the notes in the scale with darker color highlighting the root notes.
 In the fretboard pattern, the first root note is on the 6th string, 2nd fret.

 2 octavesNotes: Gb - Ab - Bb - B - Db - Eb - E - F Intervals: 2 - 2 - 1 - 2 - 2 - 1 - 1 - 1 Type: Octatonic

-The Gb Mixolydian Bebop scale consists of eight notes.
+The Gb Mixolydian Bebop scale consists of eight notes, with the major seventh functioning as a passing note.
 These can be described as steps on the guitar fingerboard according to the following formula: whole, whole, half, whole, whole, half, half, half from the first note to the same in the next octave.

 The Gb Mixolydian Bebop has the same notes as the Gb Mixolydian but includes a major seventh, the last note in the scale.